Sarthory/fipe-consumer-api/README.md

 Make sure that your MSSQL instance is running.

-Ajust _appettings.json_ connection strings for these projects:
+Adjust _appettings.json_ connection strings for these projects:

 - FipeConsumer.API _(your_project_path/fipe-consumer-api/FipeConsumer.API)_
 - FipeConsumer.Worker _(your_project_path/fipe-consumer-api/FipeConsumer.Worker)_